 Over the past few years and with the increase of users, the monthly tweet volume has increased considerably.
 In just two years the volume has rocketed by more than 59% to 850million tweets per month.

-It's interesting to note that over half the tweets generating in the Arab region, stem from Saudi and Egypt.
+It's interesting to note that over half the tweets generated in the Arab region stem from Saudi and Egypt.
 This is certainly something you should factor into your preparations before investing in any Arabic Twitter campaign.

 How can it be used?

-Its important to note, that arabic is currently not an accepted language for twitter ads, but there are rumours that this will be changing very soon.
-In the meantime, English twitter ads can be used to engage with an Arab audience.
-English is the second most common langauge, accounting for around 16% of all tweets in the Arab World.
+It is important to note, that Arabic is currently not an accepted language for Twitter ads, but there are rumours that this will be changing very soon.
+In the meantime, English Twitter ads can be used to engage with an Arab audience.
+English is the second most common language, accounting for around 16% of all tweets in the Arab World.